microsoft/nni/docs/en_US/PaiMode.md

     * Optional key.
 Set the virtualCluster of OpenPAI.
 If omitted, the job will run on default virtual cluster.
 * shmMB
     * Optional key.
 Set the shmMB configuration of OpenPAI, it set the shared memory for one task in the task role.
+* gpuType
+    * Optional key.
+Specify the GPU type to be used in the tasks.
+If omitted, the job will run on any gpu type

 Once complete to fill NNI experiment config file and save (for example, save as exp_pai.yml), then run the following command
 ```